Jayachandra777/-train-ticket-booking-/README.md

 npx create-react-app .
 ```

-This will create a basic react app structure with some sample files.
+This will create a basic React App structure with some sample files.

-10. Configure tailwind for your frontend.
+10. Configure Tailwind for your frontend.
 You can do this by following the instructions here: https://tailwindcss.com/docs/guides/create-react-app

 That's it!
-You have successfully set up the development environment for your train ticket booking dapp.
+You have successfully set up the development environment for your Train Ticket Booking DApp.

-# Writing the smart contracts
+## Writing the Smart Contracts:

-In this page, we will write the smart contracts for the train ticket booking dapp.
-We will use Solidity as the programming language and Remix IDE as the development tool.
-We will also use hardhat for testing and deploying our contracts.
+In this page, we will write the Smart Contracts for the Train Ticket Booking DApp.
+We will use Solidity as the programming language and [Remix IDE](https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.18+commit.87f61d96.js) as the development tool.
+We will also use Hardhat for testing and deploying our contracts.

-## The TrainTicket contract
+## The Train Ticket contract:

-The TrainTicket contract is the main contract that handles the logic and data of the dapp.
+The Train Ticket contract is the main contract that handles the logic and data of the dapp.
 It has the following features:

-- It defines a struct called `Ticket` that represents a train ticket.
+1. It defines a struct called `Ticket` that represents a train ticket.
 It has the following properties:
-  - `id`: a unique identifier for the ticket
+  - `id`: a unique identifier for the ticket.
-  - `route`: a string that describes the origin and destination of the train
+  - `route`: a string that describes the origin and destination of the train.
-  - `price`: the original price of the ticket in cUSD
+  - `price`: the original price of the ticket in cUSD.
-  - `owner`: the address of the current owner of the ticket
+  - `owner`: the address of the current owner of the ticket.
-  - `status`: an enum that indicates whether the ticket is available, booked, or cancelled
+  - `status`: an enum that indicates whether the ticket is available, booked or cancelled.
-- It defines a mapping called `tickets` that stores all the tickets by their ids
+2. It defines a mapping called `tickets` that stores all the tickets by their ids.
-- It defines a mapping called `balances` that stores the cUSD balances of users
+3. It defines a mapping called `balances` that stores the cUSD balances of users.
-- It defines a constant called `cancellationFee` that represents the percentage of the ticket price that is deducted as a fee when a user cancels their booking
+4. It defines a constant called `cancellationFee` that represents the percentage of the ticket price that is deducted as a fee when a user cancels their booking.
-- It defines an event called `TicketCreated` that is emitted when a new ticket is created
+5. It defines an event called `TicketCreated` that is emitted when a new ticket is created.
-- It defines an event called `TicketBooked` that is emitted when a user books a ticket
+6. It defines an event called `TicketBooked` that is emitted when a user books a ticket.
-- It defines an event called `TicketCancelled` that is emitted when a user cancels their booking
+7. It defines an event called `TicketCancelled` that is emitted when a user cancels their booking.
-- It defines an event called `TicketResold` that is emitted when a user resells their ticket to another user
+8. It defines an event called `TicketResold` that is emitted when a user resells their ticket to another user.
-- It defines a modifier called `onlyOwner` that checks if the sender is the owner of a ticket
+9. It defines a modifier called `onlyOwner` that checks if the sender is the owner of a ticket.
-- It defines a modifier called `onlyAvailable` that checks if a ticket is available for booking or reselling
+10. It defines a modifier called `onlyAvailable` that checks if a ticket is available for booking or reselling.
-- It defines a modifier called `onlyBooked` that checks if a ticket is booked by the sender
+11. It defines a modifier called `onlyBooked` that checks if a ticket is booked by the sender.
-- It defines a constructor that takes an address of the cUSD contract as an argument and sets it as a state variable called `cUSD`
+12. It defines a constructor that takes an address of the cUSD contract as an argument and sets it as a state variable called `cUSD`
-- It defines a function called `createTicket` that takes a string of route and a uint256 of price as arguments and creates a new ticket with those parameters.
+13. It defines a function called `createTicket` that takes a string of route and a uint256 of price as arguments and creates a new ticket with those parameters.
 It assigns the ticket to the sender and emits the `TicketCreated` event.
-- It defines a function called `bookTicket` that takes a uint256 of ticket id as an argument and books the ticket with that id.
+14. It defines a function called `bookTicket` that takes a uint256 of ticket id as an argument and books the ticket with that id.
 It transfers cUSD from the sender to the contract and emits the `TicketBooked` event.
-- It defines a function called `cancelBooking` that takes a uint256 of ticket id as an argument and cancels the booking of the ticket with that id.
+15. It defines a function called `cancelBooking` that takes a uint256 of ticket id as an argument and cancels the booking of the ticket with that id.
 It transfers cUSD from the contract to the sender minus the cancellation fee and emits the `TicketCancelled` event.
-- It defines a function called `resellTicket` that takes a uint256 of ticket id and a uint256 of new price as arguments and resells the ticket with that id at that price.
+16. It defines a function called `resellTicket` that takes a uint256 of ticket id and a uint256 of new price as arguments and resells the ticket with that id at that price.
 It transfers cUSD from the contract to the sender and emits the `TicketResold` event.
-- It defines a function called `withdrawBalance` that allows users to withdraw their cUSD balance from the contract.
+17. It defines a function called `withdrawBalance` that allows users to withdraw their cUSD balance from the contract.

 Here is how you can write this contract in Solidity: